Worms & worming: protecting your dog

 Nothing visible

-Keep an eye on
+Keep an eye on it

 - A few "grain of rice" segments around the anus

-- Occasional visible worms in the stools
+- The odd visible worm in the stools

-- Dull coat, a puppy not growing as well
+- Dull coat, puppy growing less well

-Have it checked soon
+Get it seen soon

-- A bloated belly in a puppy
+- Bloated belly in a puppy

 - Diarrhoea that lasts, keeps coming back, or contains mucus and blood